Initial public offering: Stag profit (flipping)

 "Stag profit" is a situation in the stock market before and immediately after a company's initial public offering (or any new issue of shares).
 A "stag" is a party or individual who subscribes to the new issue expecting the price of the stock to rise immediately upon the start of trading.
 Thus, stag profit is the financial gain accumulated by the party or individual resulting from the value of the shares rising.
 This term is more popular in the United Kingdom than in the United States.
 In the US, such investors are usually called flippers, because they get shares in the offering and then immediately turn around "flipping" or selling them on the first day of trading.

 Largest IPOs

 Largest IPO markets

 Prior to 2009, the United States was the leading issuer of IPOs in terms of total value.
-Since that time, however, China (Shanghai, Shenzhen and Hong Kong) has been the leading issuer, raising $73 billion (almost double the amount of money raised on the New York Stock Exchange and NASDAQ combined) up to the end of November 2011.
+Since that time, however, China (Shanghai, Shenzhen and Hong Kong) has been the leading issuer, raising $73 billion (almost double the amount of money raised on the New York Stock Exchange and Nasdaq combined) up to the end of November 2011.
+India was the second-biggest IPO market in 2024, with $20.5 billion raised via 91 offerings.